+I consider health a key element in staying safe when traveling.
 Check the Center for Disease Control (CDC) site to see what vaccinations are required and any current regional health concerns such as Zika.
 They provide comprehensive country-specific Travel Packing Lists, which are useful to review.

 Tip: At least in the States, most doctor’s offices don’t carry travel vaccines.
 Do a search for, “travel shot clinic <city name>” to find a local clinic.
 Try and do this at least 4-6 weeks prior to departure.